-8.3.2.7 Matters Of Compelling Personal Importance
+8.3.2.6 Personal Importance

-A unit member may use up to six (6) days of the unit member's accumulated sick leave for matters of compelling personal importance.
-A unit member shall submit a District Leave Form to the site administrator at least five (5) working days prior to taking any leave for matters of compelling personal importance.
-For the purpose of this Section, "matters of compelling personal importance" shall be defined as urgent personal business that, under the specific circumstances, a reasonable unit member would not disregard and that cannot be handled outside of the work day.
-Leave for "matters of compelling personal importance" shall not be used to avoid participation in staff development buy back days, parent conference days, or any other non-student attendance days.
-Unit members are discouraged from extending a holiday or vacation period by using leave for matters of compelling personal importance.
-Although a unit member is discouraged from taking leave for matters of compelling personal importance on days that would extend a holiday or vacation period, a unit member may use leave for matters of compelling personal importance by submitting a District Leave Form to the site administrator at least 30 calendar days prior to taking leave for matters of compelling personal importance.
-If the unit member fails to submit the District Leave Form at least 30 calendar days prior to the leave, the unit member is not eligible for use of matters of compelling personal importance leave.
-The unit member may take unpaid leave described in Section 8.3.3.
+A unit member may use up to six (6) days of the unit member's accumulated sick leave for personal importance.
+A unit member will submit for approval, to the site administrator via the District absence reporting system at least five (5) working days prior to taking any leave for personal importance.

+For the purpose of this Section, "personal importance" will be defined as urgent personal business that, under the specific circumstances, a reasonable unit member would not disregard and that cannot be handled outside of the work day.

+Leave for "personal importance" will not be used to avoid participation in staff development buy back days, parent conference days, or any other non-student attendance days.
+Unit members are discouraged from extending a holiday or vacation period by using leave for personal importance.
+Although a unit member is discouraged from taking leave for personal importance on days that would extend a holiday or vacation period, a unit member may use leave for personal importance by submitting, for approval, via the District absence reporting system to the site administrator at least 30 calendar days prior to taking leave for personal importance.
+If the unit member fails to submit the absence request at least 30 calendar days prior to the leave, the unit member is not eligible for use of personal importance leave.
+The unit member may take unpaid leave as described in Section 8.3.3.

-8.3.2.8 Military
+8.3.2.7 Military